 In the case that you already have plaques in your arteries, fish oil can help make them more stable so that they don’t burst and cause a coronary event (11).

-Research shows that without adequate levels of fish oil in the brain, you’re likely to also have certain mental disorders (15).
-So, it makes sense that fish oil supplementation can prevent or improve the condition of certain mental conditions.
+Research shows that without adequate levels of fish oil in the brain, you’re likely to have or develop certain mental disorders (15).

 Fortunately, research shows that consuming fish oil supplements can work to improve body composition as well as the associated risk factors for heart disease in obese individuals (25).